txtatech/zerbeus-slim/README.md

 There are four available linux shells in this server but only three of them are used because one of them bootstraps the others.

+**Note:**

+Each time a page is opened it launches a new instance of the chosen distro from memory.

-Note: There is an embedded html site in the server.rs file itself which contains a 1115 second refresh timer which is not requied and can be adjusted/deleted.
+There is an embedded html site in the server.rs file itself which contains a 1115 second refresh timer which is not requied and can be adjusted/deleted.

 All files for the server are loaded as/from a byte array at boot time.